gershnik/wsdd-native/README.md

 sudo cmake --install out --strip
 ```

-The `wsddn` executable will be installed into `/usr/local/bin` and manpage added to section 8 of the manual.
+The `wsddn` executable will be installed into `/usr/local/bin` and the manpage added to section 8 of the manual.

-To use a non-default compiler, set `CC` and `CXX` variables before CMake configure step.
+To use a non-default compiler, set the `CC` and `CXX` variables before the CMake configure step.
-Other usual variables like `CXXFLGS` or `LDFLGAS` are also supported by CMake.
-For more information see [cmake-env-variables](https://cmake.org/cmake/help/latest/manual/cmake-env-variables.7.html)
+Other usual variables like `CXXFLAGS` or `LDFLAGS` are also supported by CMake.
+For more information, see [cmake-env-variables](https://cmake.org/cmake/help/latest/manual/cmake-env-variables.7.html)

-The following flags can be passed to CMake configure step:
+The following flags can be passed to the CMake configure step:

 - `-DWSDDN_PREFER_SYSTEM_LIBXML2=ON|OFF`
 - `-DWSDDN_PREFER_SYSTEM_FMT=ON|OFF`
 - `-DWSDDN_PREFER_SYSTEM_SPDLOG=ON|OFF`
 - `-DWSDDN_PREFER_SYSTEM_TOMLPLUSPLUS=ON|OFF`

-This controls whether to prefer system package version of 3rd party libraries or fetch and use them from sources.
+This controls whether to prefer the system package version of 3rd party libraries or fetch and use them from sources.
-By default all dependencies are fetched and used from sources.
+By default, all dependencies are fetched and used from sources.

 On Linux:

 `-DWSDDN_WITH_SYSTEMD="yes"|"no"|"auto"`.

-This controls whether to enable `systemd` integration.
-Auto performs auto-detection (this is the default).
+This controls whether to enable `systemd` integration. `auto` performs auto-detection (this is the default).

 ### Setting up daemon

 The [config](config) directory of this repo contains sample configuration files for different init systems (Systemd, Launchd, SysV init, FreeBSD and OpenBSD rc.d and OpenRC).
 You can adapt those as appropriate to your system.

-Command line flags and configuration file entries are documented in `man wsddn` and online [here][manpage] or [here](doc/wsddn.8.adoc)
+Command line flags and configuration file entries are documented in `man wsddn` and online [here][manpage] or [here](doc/wsddn.8.adoc).

 ## Usage

 ### Firewall Setup

-<small>Note: The following instructions are copied almost verbatim from [wsdd][wsdd] since the requirements are identical</small>
+<small>Note: The following instructions are copied almost verbatim from [wsdd][wsdd] since the requirements are identical.</small>

-Traffic for the following ports, directions and addresses must be allowed.
+Traffic for the following ports, directions and addresses must be allowed:

 * incoming and outgoing traffic to `udp/3702` with multicast destination:
   * `239.255.255.250` for IPv4